 Liquibase Hub tracks the following commands:

-Also, there are two commands specific to Liquibase Hub functionality:
+Also, there are three commands specific to Liquibase Hub functionality:

 registerChangeLog command connects your local Liquibase activity to a specific Liquibase Hub Project.
 By registering your changelog, this activity will be visible only to one Project within one Organization in Liquibase Hub.

 syncHub command synchronizes the local DATABASECHANGELOG table with Liquibase Hub.

 syncHub command for a non-unique URL, specify either the

 hubConnectionId or the registered changelog file.
 To run the

 deactivateChangeLog command removes the

 changelogID from your changelog file so it stops sending reports to Liquibase Hub.